 - Through this handbook GCET aims to minimize face-to-face meetings during the COVID 19 pandemic.
 Therefore, to familiarize students and staff to the virtual means of contact in teaching & learning and in all services provided to GCET students.

 The virtual learning environment (VLE) used at GCET is Blackboard which is provided by our academic partner the University of The West of England (UWE).
 Blackboard is the platform where students can attend live sessions through Blackboard Collaborate Ultra, obtain learning materials, submit assignments and assessments, and many other features.

 For the students to obtain access to Blackboard, they are required to complete the UWE online registration through MyUWE on an annual basis (every October) and module registration through the Student Record System (SRS) every semester.
 The UWE registration is explained in detail in section 2.2.2.

 The online registration of modules, however, is done through SRS during the registration period declared by the Admissions and Registration Office.
 The link to SRS handbook is available under section 11 useful links.
 For a student to gain access to a module through Blackboard, two important steps must be completed; the annual UWE registration every October (2.2.2) and the module registration through SRS.

-In addition to online live sessions of lectures, GCET also provide students with Virtual Labs for the practical learning.
+In addition to online live sessions of lectures, GCET also provides students with Virtual Labs for the practical learning.
 Virtual labs allow students to join the practical classes online.
-Certain soft-wares are used for the virtual labs based on the module.
-At the start of the semester the list of required soft-wares are sent to students by the module leaders.
-Student can contact the IT office at GCET to download all the necessary resources for the virtual labs.
+Certain software is used for the virtual labs based on the module.
+At the start of the semester the list of required software is sent to students by the module leaders.
+Students can contact the IT office at GCET to download all the necessary resources for the virtual labs.
 Students will also be provided with the instructions on how to use the virtual labs resources.

 At the beginning of every academic year (October), all undergraduate and postgraduate students must register in MyUWE.
 This includes returning and new students.
 The registration can be completed by following these steps: